Our Christian Values

 The fifteen church school values underpin our Christian worship and school life:

 Pupils of all faiths and none are welcome at our school.
 Our pupils have many enriching experiences to help them develop as independent learners and build a lifelong love of learning.
-The distinctive nature of our approach to education can be found in our Christian values of love, respect and wisdom.
+The distinctive nature of our approach to education can be found in our school values which link to the Christian values.
 We expect the whole school community of pupils, staff, parents, and governors to share these values.

 Visitors to our school comment on the happy, confident pupils, their exemplary behaviour and their care and concern for each other and the wider world.
 They also note the excellent role models in the staff, volunteers and clergy who contribute so much to the school.
 School policies and practice are moulded around these values and are reflected in the learning environment.